ADA Compliant Signs in Southern NH and North Shore MA

 Common questions about compliance and requirements.

 If your building is open to the public or has employees, yes.
-The ADA applies to places of public accommodation (stores, restaurants, offices, medical facilities, etc.) and commercial facilities.
+The ADA applies to places of public accommodation (stores, restaurants, offices, medical facilities, and the like) and commercial facilities.
 Both new construction and renovations trigger compliance requirements.

-ADA violations can result in civil penalties up to $75,000 for first violations and $150,000 for subsequent violations.
-More commonly, businesses face lawsuits from individuals or advocacy groups, which often result in settlements plus required remediation.
-It's far cheaper to get it right the first time.
+ADA violations can bring civil penalties up to $75,000 for a first violation and $150,000 for later ones.
+More often, businesses face lawsuits from individuals or advocacy groups that end in settlements plus required remediation.
+It is far cheaper to get it right the first time.

 You can, but be careful.
-Many online vendors sell signs labeled "ADA compliant" that don't actually meet all requirements - wrong Braille grade, incorrect character heights, improper contrast, or glossy finishes.
-We've replaced a lot of online orders that failed inspection.
-Working with a sign company that understands the specs protects you from costly mistakes.
+Many online vendors sell signs labeled "ADA compliant" that do not actually meet all requirements: wrong Braille grade, incorrect character heights, improper contrast, or glossy finishes.
+We have replaced a lot of online orders that failed inspection.
+Working with a sign company that knows the specs protects you from costly mistakes.

-Not all signs - specifically signs that identify permanent rooms and spaces.
+Not all of them, specifically the signs that identify permanent rooms and spaces.
 Room numbers, restroom signs, exit signs, and stairwell identifiers require tactile characters and Braille.
-Temporary signs, informational signs, and directional signs typically don't require tactile elements (though there are exceptions).
-We help you determine what's required for each location.
+Temporary signs, informational signs, and directional signs typically do not require tactile elements, though there are exceptions.
+We help you determine what is required for each location.

-Individual ADA room signs typically run $30-75 each depending on size, materials, and complexity.
+Individual ADA room signs typically run $30 to $75 each depending on size, materials, and complexity.
 Restroom signs with pictograms run higher.
 For a full facility package with survey, design, fabrication, and installation, we provide a complete quote after understanding your space and needs.

-Yes - ADA requirements specify minimum standards for accessibility, not aesthetics.
+Yes.
+ADA requirements set minimum standards for accessibility, not aesthetics.
 You have flexibility in colors (as long as contrast requirements are met), materials, shapes, and overall design.
-We can create signs that are both compliant and consistent with your interior design scheme.
+We create signs that are both compliant and consistent with your interior design.

 Need ADA-Compliant Signage?

 Tell us about your facility.
-We'll help you identify what's required and provide a complete quote.
+We will help you identify what is required and provide a complete quote.